-Following the assassination attempt on the United States Ambassador to the Khmer Republic, Mr. Emory Swank, earlier this week, tighter security has been ordered in Phnom Penh.
+Background: Following the assassination attempt on the United States Ambassador to the Khmer Republic, Mr. Emory Swank, earlier this week, tighter security has been ordered in Phnom Penh.

 The new measures including thorough searches at highway checkpoints outside the capital on every person entering or leaving.
 All motorcycles have not been put off the streets by six in the evening, and passengers travelling behind motorcycles drivers have to ride side saddle, a position which makes it difficult to throw bombs.